FirstOrganizationTest/FirstScannerCLIProject/README.md

 # SonarQube-Scanner

-Examples of SonarQube Scanner usage.
+Examples of SonarQube Scanner usage with GitHub actions